xxgege/GAM/README.md

 As shown in Appendix D in [full paper](https://arxiv.org/abs/2303.03108), the hyperparameters for accelerated GAM are different compared with the original version of GAM.
 Accelerated GAM has 5 hyperparameters, namely $\rho_t$ (args.grad_norm_rho in code), $\rho'_t$ (args.grad_rho), $\alpha$ (args.grad_beta_1), $\beta$ (args.grad_beta_0), and $\gamma$ (args.grad_gamma).
 We give the default choice of them (roughly searched) for CIFAR-10 and CIFAR-100 in main_cifar.py.
 We find that GAM is relatively robust to the choice of hyperparameters, yet carefully tuned hyperparameters can lead to further improvement on various tasks.

 # How to use GAM
-Basically, GAM can be used as a current pytorch optimizer with a few extra lines for base optimizer initialization and set_closure.
+Basically, GAM can be used as a current PyTorch optimizer with a few extra lines for base optimizer initialization and set_closure.
 Please see the following code for the usage of GAM.
 Required additional lines are highlighted with bold font.

 ```python
 # optimizer initialization